unicode-org/cldr/docs/ldml/tr35-general.md

 <!ELEMENT subdivision ( #PCDATA )>
 ```

 Note that the subdivision names are in separate files, in the subdivisions/ directory.
-The type values are the fully qualified subdivsion names.
+The type values are the fully qualified subdivision names.
 For example:

 ```xml
 <subdivision type="AL-04">Fier County</subdivision>